SowmyaLogaswamy/Angular2-Keg-Tracker/README.md

 import { Keg } from './keg.model';

 ```
-* In the keg-list component file, import `Input` as well from core (top line of file after "Component" and a comma), then add the following at the top of the `KegListComponent` class:
+* In the keg-list component file, import `Input` as well from core (top line of file after "Component" and a comma), then add the following at the top inside of the `KegListComponent` class:
 ```
 @Input() childKegList: Keg[];
 ```